By Hugh Edwards & Rob Bee

 For PC

-The cut-down version of SoundForge and Reaper will give you a couple of great audio programs with most of what you need for only $150.
+The cut-down version of SoundForge and Reaper will give you a couple of outstanding audio programs with most of what you need for only $150.

 For Mac